 Morocco is known for its street delicacies.
 The average price in restaurants is 40-80 Dh for a meal but you can get a nice sandwich and French fries at the street corner for around 10-20 Dh.
 It will keep you full for many hours.
 If you want to learn more about Moroccan food, I highly recommend Jamie Oliver’s documentary about Marrakech or Anthony Bourdain’s Tangier episode (number 6) from “The Parts Unknown”.

 Use Wikitravel and Trip Advisor for every new city you visit

 They will provide you with the best places to see, and other useful tips.

 22 Moroccan Nights – An Unconventional Travel Guide

 Morocco exceeded my expectations.
-The days and nights I spent there were pure magic.
-As a solo traveler I had choices I wouldn’t otherwise have but I still met dozens of interesting people along the way.
+The days and nights I spent there was pure magic.
+As a solo traveler, I had choices I wouldn’t otherwise have but I still met dozens of interesting people along the way.